sejr/roth.fyi/src/pages/blog/2018-11-01-rust-programming-language-lexer.md

 ---
 templateKey: blog-post
-title: Lexical Analysis in Rust
+title: "Building a Programming Language with Rust: Lexical Analysis"
 date: 2018-11-01T14:25:30.878Z
 description: >-
   This is the first post in a series about building a programming language with Rust.
-In this post we introduce a context-free grammar and use it to build a "lexer," which allows us to validate the syntax of programs written in our language.
+In this post, we introduce language grammars and use one to build a lexer (or tokenizer) that defines the syntax of our language.
 tags:
   - rust
   - programming languages